-The program is designed around a model of online coursework integrated with hands-on experience in a clinical setting that provides an educational foundation and a professional preparation to enter the workforce as an entry-level practitioner upon completion.
+The programs are designed around a model of online coursework integrated with hands-on experience in a clinical setting that provides an educational foundation and a professional preparation to enter the workforce as an entry-level practitioner upon completion.

-The Women's Health Imaging certificate program is a demanding experience.
+The CT and MR certificate programs are demanding experiences that involve clinical and online coursework.
 Students must be adequately prepared to meet the challenge, establish priorities prior to the start of classes, and maintain a minimum 2.5 GPA in the program courses to remain in the program.

-Graduates of the program are eligible to:
+Graduates of the programs are eligible to:

-- 1. Receive a Yavapai College certificate in Women's Health Imaging. - 2.
-Receive a 40 hours of initial training certificate, provided by the instructor. - 3.
-Challenge the ARRT Post-Primary Certification Examination.
+- 1. Receive a Yavapai College certificate in either Computed Tomography or Magnetic Resonance. - 2.
+Challenge the ARRT Post-Primary Certification Examination in Computed Tomography or Magnetic Resonance Imaging.